glic3rinu/passlib/docs/overview.rst

 Password Contexts
 =================
-Direct support of various password schemes is generally not sufficient for a mature application, which will frequently have to deal with tables of existing password hashes.
-These tables may contain deprecated schemes, hashes using strong schemes but weak individual configurations, and other border cases.
+Mature applications frequently have to deal with tables of existing password hashes.
+Over time, they have to migrate to newer and stronger schemes; as well as raise the requirements for existing algorithms as more processing power becomes available.

-PassLib provides an advanced support framework, based around the :doc:`CryptContext <lib/passlib.context>` class, which takes care of many of these issues.
-Each :class:`!CryptContext` instance can be configured with a list of known hashes, as well as configuration of policy requirements such as which hash is the default, which ones are deprecated, and other features.
+In this case, directly importing and handling the various schemes generally becomes complicated and tedious.
+For these and similar use-cases, the :mod:`passlib.context` module provides the :class:`!CryptContext` class, which handles multiple password hash schemes, deprecation of old hashes, and many other policy requirements.

-Building on this, PassLib provides a number of pre-configured :class:`!CryptContext` instances in order to get users started quickly:
+In addition to using the class itself, PassLib provides a number of pre-configured :class:`!CryptContext` instances in order to get users started quickly:

 * The :mod:`passlib.apache` module contains classes